saschaende/typo3-users/README.md

 # Important notes

-* Very important: Do NOT activate "allow login with email adress" if your system allows usernames with email adresses.
+* Very important: Do NOT activate "Also allow login with email adress" in the "[Users] Login" plugin, if your system allows usernames with email adresses.
 The register plugin of this users extension will not allow email adresses as usernames.
 * This extension does not allow multiple accounts with the same email address.
 It is also not planned to allow this.
 * To display the icons in the forms, you need "fontawesome" - get it here: https://fontawesome.com/start
     * If you dont want fontawesome, you can configure the icon classes in TYPOSCRIPT and set "iconsInTheForms" to 0 or 1